| Also see http://www.ivorcatt.com/585.htm https://www.georgakopoulos.org/luca-turin/ 1.

 remains the same.]

-3. The bi-directional project.
+The bi-directional project.
+The

-and continues (with Zo still 20 ohms) through air towards a second pulse
+twisted pair enters the gutter as before, but then exits from the water and continues (with Zo still 20 ohms) through air towards a second pulse

 generator and 20 ohm termination.
 Pulses are timed to overlap in the middle